dariuszgros/rock-paper-scissors/README.md

 # Rock-Paper-Scissors game
 This is my first more serious project involving JS, HTML and CSS.

-First version of this project will be console application, which later will be developed to use User Interface.
+First version of this project was a console application, but currently is available with GUI.

+**Live version** of the game is [here](https://dariuszgros.github.io/rock-paper-scissors/)

 I slightly modified genuine idea of rock/paper/scissors to include three nature elements.
 This should be more fun to play.